MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

 ## Create a project

 To create a project, first choose a project-type template.
 For each project type, Visual Studio sets compiler settings and—depending on the type—generates starter code that you can modify later.
-The following steps vary depending on which version of Visual Studio you are using.
+The following steps vary depending on which version of Visual Studio you're using.
 To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
 It's found at the top of the table of contents on this page.

 ::: moniker range=">=msvc-160"